mwinnersf/mwinnersf/README.md

 - 👀 I’m interested in marketing, marketing sciences, data, technology, and philanthropy
 - 🌱 I’m currently learning UNICEF
 - 💞️ I’m looking to collaborate on Marketing Strategy & Marketing Sciences
-- 📫 How to reach me linked in
+- 📫 How to reach me https://www.linkedin.com/in/michaelkwinner

 <!---
 mwinnersf/mwinnersf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.